MUN-COMP3100/project-abhinavsalganiateam/FeatureDescriptions.md

 Status: The implementation of this feature is partially complete.
 The component provides methods to add, get, update, and delete reviews, and to get reviews by movie or user.

-## Name of the feature: Location Based API
+## Name of the feature: Location Based Movie-Showtimes

-Description: This feature will allow users to find the nearest movie theater or streaming platform to watch their desired movie or TV show based on their current location.
-Users will be able to enter their current location or allow the app to access their device's GPS location to find the closest available options.

-Implementation strategy: To implement this feature, we will use a third-party location-based API service, such as Google Maps API or OpenStreetMap API, to retrieve the user's current location and search for nearby movie theaters or streaming platforms.
-We will also need to integrate this feature with the movie and TV show database to retrieve relevant information about the available options.

-Dependencies: This feature will depend on the movie and TV show database module to retrieve information about available movies and TV shows, as well as a third-party location-based API service to retrieve the user's current location and search for nearby movie theaters or streaming platforms.

-State of implementation: This feature has not been implemented yet.
-Further development and testing will be required to fully implement and integrate this feature into the app.
+Description: LocationController.js is a feature that uses Serp API to get movie timings, OpenCage to get city and geoLocation, and files called getCity and movieUtils to display movie showtimes for a given location.

+Implementation strategy: The LocationController.js feature uses the Axios package to make HTTP requests to the Serp API and OpenCage API.
+It also imports several modules, including getCity and movieUtils, to help with data manipulation and display.

+The feature first retrieves the user's current location using the geolocation API.
+If the user denies access to their location, it will default to a predetermined location.
+It then uses the OpenCage API to get the user's city and geoLocation based on the coordinates.

+Next, the feature uses the getCity module to retrieve movie data from the Serp API based on the user's city.
+The movie data is then processed using the movieUtils module to extract the movie showtimes.

+Dependencies: LocationController.js depends on the geolocation API, Serp API, OpenCage API, Axios package, and the getCity and movieUtils modules.

+State of implementation: The feature is complete and working as intended.

 ## Name of the feature: Content Moderation